 Awards and recognition

-Archery GB celebrates and recognises volunteers every year through a number of avenues.
+Archery GB celebrates and recognises volunteers every year through several avenues.

 Without volunteers, archery would not run the way it does.
 Volunteers should be thanked informally but they can also be formally recognised for their commitment and contribution.

-There are a number of different awards from Archery GB that could be suitable:
+There are several different awards from Archery GB that could be suitable:

 - List of awards presented at AGM